Research and Education in Computational Science and Engineering: Challenges and Opportunities in CSE Research

 \subsubsection{Challenges and Opportunities in CSE Methods and Algorithms}

-Without attempting to be exhaustive, the following sections highlight several areas of current interest where novel CSE algorithms have produced important advances.
-Also included is a discussion of challenges and opportunities for the next decade in these fields.
+Without attempting to be exhaustive, we highlight here several areas of current interest where novel CSE algorithms have produced important advances.
+This often goes hand-in-hand with formulating new mathematical theories and their advancement.
+We also discuss challenges and opportunities for the next decade in these fields.